-In 1962, at age 41, Musial, thought by some to be finished, produced like a star player in his prime.
+In 1962, at age 41, Stan Musial, thought by some to be finished, produced like a star player in his prime.
 He placed second in the National League in on-base percentage (.416) and third in batting average (.330), with 143 hits in 135 games and 82 RBI.

-Fifty years later, it remains one of the great performances by a player 40 or older.
+It remains one of the great performances by a player 40 or older.

 After hitting .310 or better in each of his first 17 big-league seasons, Musial failed to reach .300 in three consecutive years (1959-61).
 Many assumed the 1962 season would be his last and that he might be relegated to part-time status.

 Musial worked out diligently after the 1961 season and reported to spring training in top shape in 1962.
 “I came into camp this year weighing 184, four pounds lighter than a year ago,” Musial told The Sporting News.
 “And believe me, those four pounds make a difference.”

 From the start of spring training, Musial hit well _ “The Man had one of the best springs of his career,” The Sporting News reported _ and Cardinals manager Johnny Keane developed a plan to rest Musial as required during the 162-game season schedule.

 Keane elected to open the season with an outfield of Musial, 41, in right, Minnie Minoso, 36, in left, and Curt Flood, 24, in center.

 At a community luncheon before the season opener, Musial said he told Minoso, “We’re going to keep Flood in good condition.
 I’ll catch whatever comes to me and you catch whatever comes to you.
 Curt can have everything else.”

 Musial established a blistering pace to open the season.
 Here is what he did in his first three games: